A-Georgiou/SmartDNN/README.md

 4. Run the program with command `./SmartDNN`

+## Running your models (With Docker)

+To create your first model and run using docker, follow these steps:

+1. Clone the repository: `git clone https://github.com/A-Georgiou/SmartDNN.git`

+2. Create a `src/main.cpp` file where your model creation code should exist, feel free to copy an example from the `Examples/` folder.

+3. Build the Docker Image by running the command `docker build -f .docker/Dockerfile -t smartdnn-app .`

+4. Run the project with the command `docker run --rm -it smartdnn-app`

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to the project, please reach out to me via my contact information below.